tcaer/lightbox/README.md

 it would be a fun challenge.
 I don't intend for this engine to be used by others or be ready in any sort of near future.

-## Rendering

-Lightbox will use Vulkan even for mac.
-But in the future it might expand to more options.

 ## Projects

 This repository contains two projects: LBX and sandbox.
 LBX contains all of the source code for the lightbox engine itself.
 Sandbox is a test bed to test different functionality.
 This is NOT a unit test project.
 In the future there will be a separate unit testing project.

+## Compiling

+This project is setup using Make and clang.
+Simply run `make` to build both the lightbox library and the sandbox executable. `make lbx` will make just the library and `make sandbox` will make just the sandbox.
+You can also use `make run` to automatically build both and execute the sandbox.

+## Rendering

+Lightbox will use Vulkan even for mac.
+But in the future it might expand to more options.

 ## Supported platforms